 - The gateway IP address of the network the SDC address is on.

 - The FQDN or IP address of your time server.

-- The on-premises CDO Connecotr virtual machine is configured to install security patches on a regular basis and in order to do this, opening port 80 outbound is required.
+- The CDO Connector virtual machine is configured to install security patches on a regular basis and in order to do this, opening port 80 outbound is required.